 Various Jews could not stand him and Paul was called a ringleader by an orator hired by the Jews:

 5 For we have found this man a plague, a creator of dissension among all the Jews throughout the world, and a ringleader of the sect of the Nazarenes (Acts 24:5).

-Though his critics called him a Nazarene, early Christians were called this frequently, see also Nazarene Christianity: Were the Original Christians Nazarenes?
+Though his critics called him a Nazarene, he was not the only one.
+Early Christians were called Nazarenes frequently (see also Nazarene Christianity: Were the Original Christians Nazarenes?).

 14 Therefore, beloved, looking forward to these things, be diligent to be found by Him in peace, without spot and blameless; 15 and consider that the longsuffering of our Lord is salvation — as also our beloved brother Paul, according to the wisdom given to him, has written to you, 16 as also in all his epistles, speaking in them of these things, in which are some things hard to understand, which untaught and unstable people twist to their own destruction, as they do also the rest of the Scriptures.